Property Tax Protection Program

 Days the Montgomery County ARB Met

 There is no appointed or set schedule for the ARB, they simply must meet until every single formal appeal is heard.
-This can be quite the task, considering the 47,867 formal appeals put forward in 2023.
-The ARB met for 105 days in 2023, down from 123 in 2022.
-This decrease was helped thanks to the added members, who were able to spread some of the workload.
-105 days was much higher than the statewide average of 23, and was more than some larger counties, such as 87 days for Travis.
+This can be quite the task, considering the 55,743 formal appeals put forward in 2024.
+The ARB met for 107 days in 2024, up from 105 in 2023.
+It is surprising that there were not more days met, as the sudden drop in members meant a much greater workload.
+The statewide average was only 20 days, while massive counties like Dallas only met for 50 days.

 ARB CompensationSource: Texas Comptroller, compiled by O’Connor, and not affiliated with any appraisal district.